razorpay/razorpay-android-sample-app/readme.md

 # Razorpay's Sample Android App

 This repository demonstrates how to integrate Razorpay's Android SDK.
+The apk built with code from this repository is published on the [Play Store](https://play.google.com/store/apps/details?id=com.razorpay.sampleapp).

 ## Features